compromise-evident/RawVisual/README.md

 <!--
-Stats & complete raw analysis of any file + reference in source.
+Stats & complete raw analysis of any file + extensive reference in source.
 -->